BogdanBargaoanu/MoneyStream/README.md

   - Axios for API requests
   - React Router for navigation
   - React Icons for icons
-  - OpenStreetMap for map integration
+  - React Google Charts for data visualization

 ## Setup Instructions